HWID Spoofing Guides

 Why TraceX

-You shouldn't need to replace your PC to play Battlefield 6again.
+You shouldn't need to replace your PC to play Battlefield 6 again.
 That's why TraceX exists.

 Setup Guide